manadart/SharpGeoJSON/readme.txt

 SharpGeoJSON.NET
 ================

-The is an implementation of the GeoJSON.NET open source library.
+This project is a C# implementation of the GeoJSON.NET open source library.

 The original can be located here: http://geojsondotnet.codeplex.com/